HexWald/BurpPlugin/README.md

 `/burp`

 Makes your player burp.
-That's it 😄
+That's it.

 ## Config